getodk/javarosa/README.md

 Releases are available from [Maven Central](https://central.sonatype.com/artifact/org.getodk/javarosa).

-Snapshots versions are also published for each commit to `master` and are available from [oss.sonatype.org](https://oss.sonatype.org).
+Snapshots are published for each commit to `master` and are available [here](https://central.sonatype.com/service/rest/repository/browse/maven-snapshots/org/getodk/javarosa).

 ## Requirements